ibmresilient/resilient-python-api/docgen-example/README.md

 If deploying to a Resilient platform with an integration server:
 * Resilient platform >= `37.2.38`.
 * App is in the older integration format (typically provided as a tar.gz file).
-* Integration server is running resilient-circuits >= `resilient_circuits>=30.0.0`.
+* Integration server is running `resilient_circuits>=30.0.0`.
 * If using an API key account, make sure the account provides the following minimum permissions:
   | Name | Permissions |
   | ---- | ----------- |
   | Org Data | Read |
   | Function | Read |

+The following Resilient platform guides provide additional information:
+* _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
+* _Integration Server Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
+* _System Administrator Guide_: provides procedure to install, configure and deploy apps.

+The guides are available on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
+On this web page, select your Resilient platform version.
+On the follow-on page, you can find the _App Host Deployment Guide_ or _Integration Server Guide_ by expanding **Resilient Apps** in the Table of Contents pane.
+The System Administrator Guide is available by expanding **System Administrator**.

 ### Cloud Pak for Security
 If you are deploying to IBM Cloud Pak for Security:
-* IBM Cloud Pak for Security >= 1.3.
+* IBM Cloud Pak for Security >= 1.4.
 * Cloud Pak is configured with an App Host.
 * App is in a container-based format (typically provided as a zip file).

-### Proxy Server
-The app **does/does** not support a proxy server.

-### Documentation
-The following Resilient platform guides provide additional information:
-* **App Host Deployment Guide**: provides installation, configuration, and troubleshooting information, including proxy server settings.
-* **Integration Server Guide**: provides installation, configuration, and troubleshooting information, including proxy server settings.
-* **System Administrator Guide**: provides procedure to install, configure and deploy apps.

-The guides are available on the IBM Knowledge Center at [ibm.biz/resilient-docs](https://ibm.biz/resilient-docs).
-On this web page, select your Resilient platform version.
-On the follow-on page, you can find the App Host Deployment Guide or Integration Server Guide by expanding Resilient Apps in the Table of Contents pane.
-The System Administrator Guide is available by expanding System Administrator.

 The following Cloud Pak guides provide additional information:
-* **App Host Deployment Guide**: provides installation, configuration, and troubleshooting information, including proxy server settings.
-From the Table of Contents, select Case Management and Orchestration and Automation > Orchestration and Automation Apps.
+* _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
+From the Table of Contents, select Case Management and Orchestration and Automation > **Orchestration and Automation Apps**.
-* **System Administrator Guide**: provide information to install, configure, and deploy apps.
-From the IBM Cloud Pak for Security Knowledge Center table of contents, select Case Management and Orchestration and Automation > System administrator.
+* _System Administrator Guide_: provide information to install, configure, and deploy apps.
+From the IBM Cloud Pak for Security Knowledge Center table of contents, select Case Management and Orchestration and Automation > **System administrator**.

 These guides are available on the IBM Knowledge Center at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs).
 From this web page, select your IBM Cloud Pak for Security version.
 From the version-specific Knowledge Center page, select Case Management and Orchestration & Automation.

+### Proxy Server
+The app **does/does** not support a proxy server.

 ---